XEZ1/Wallet-In-One/README.md

 - Account details are not available for security reasons, users must connect thier own personal accounts.
 - Please note that by connecting your account Wallet-In-One can NOT access any sensitive information that may put you at risk.
 ### Stock Brokers
-- From the 'Select your institution' page select Vanguard
+- From the 'Select your institution' page select an Institution
 - Credentials to use are
 - - User Name: user_good
 - - Password: pass_good